FAQ

 That's the moment we're testing: does it feel accurate?
 Would you actually leave?

-When you have a workout window, GymTime puts a countdown timer on your lock screen.
+When you have a workout window, GymTime puts a live countdown on your lock screen.

 You can see exactly how much time you have left without opening the app.
 It changes color as time runs out (blue → orange → red) and plays an alarm when your window closes.

-It's iOS's Live Activity feature (same thing you see for Uber rides or sports scores), but for your workout window.
+It's the same kind of live update you see for Uber rides or sports scores — just for your workout instead.

 Does it generate workouts for me?